JaMo42/window_manager/doc/CONFIG.md

 ## Height values

-A height value can be either `<number>` or `+<number>`, the former specifying a absolute value and the letter a value that's added on the font-size of the element.
+A height value can be either `"<number>"` or `"+<number>"`, the former specifying a absolute value and the letter a value that's added on the font-size of the element.
 If the number for the absolute value is 0, the height of the font is used.

 ## Window buttons